openequella/openequella.github.io/guides/PushToLMS.md

 5. Select the down arrow (which displays to the right of the Date added column when the cursor points at a course line) to display an expandable pane showing resource details, including Resource version, Date modified, Owner and Selected attachment.

 ## Manage external resources
-The Manage external resources page displays all instances of an EQUELLA resource or resource attachment that have been allocated to courses within configured LMSs.
-Additionally, Manage external resources also allows the user to view the uses of internal EQUELLA resources and attachments within the EQUELLA system, if Local resources has been configured as a connector.
+The Manage external resources page displays all instances of an openEQUELLA resource or resource attachment that have been allocated to courses within configured LMSs.
+Additionally, Manage external resources also allows the user to view the uses of internal openEQUELLA resources and attachments within the openEQUELLA system, if Local resources has been configured as a connector.

-The Manage external resources function enables users to perform a variety of actions to any EQUELLA resource or resource attachment that has been added to an LMS.
+The Manage external resources function enables users to perform a variety of actions to any openEQUELLA resource or resource attachment that has been added to an LMS.
 These actions include editing the name and description, and deleting and moving (the latter two can be done in bulk).
 (NOTE: These functions are not available for Local resource connectors.)

 ### To access Manage external resources
 1. Select Manage external resources from the navigation menu.